 Within the requirements for the Environmental Impact Studies and for some Environmental Management Plans is required to develop flora and fauna studies, which allows to know the biotic characteristics of the studies areas.

-eQual has extensive experience in conducting inventories of flora and fauna, for which we follow the guidelines of the General Methodology for Submission of Environmental Studies of the Ministry of Environment, Housing and Territorial Development.
+eQual has extensive experience in conducting inventories of flora and fauna, for which we follow the guidelines of the General Methodology for Submission of Environmental Studies of the Ministry of Environment and sustainable development.

 In our company we have a group of biologists with whom we conduct studies of all vertebrate groups, as follows: